thifranc/docs.wiki.raw/Home.md

 Independence from global digital colonization will become a non-negotiable value.
 In the realm of knowledge co-creation, groups of people will want to start self determining their digital lives and renegotiate the basis of collaborations across institutions.
 The first step is to have no dependency on the digital infrastructures they use, their workflows, their ownership and their business models and be the only ones who can decide how to govern their groups and interactions and how and if to monetize such interactions.

 Liquid is here to foster independent knowledge co-creation, be it for journalism, activism, academia or in-between and beyond.

+# History

+Originally started by the Romanian Centre for Investigative Journalism, it was expanded for the use of EIC.network in a dozen projects by [media in 20 countries](hyperlink https://niemanreports.org/articles/an-investigative-toolkit-for-the-post-snowden-era/), publishing thousands of stories in a dozen languages.

+How to make collections of data available for collaborative research outside of big institutions and expensive infrastructures and proprietary solutions ?
+Liquid was born out of this real need of cross-border investigative journalists in Eastern Europe to share in working groups the research on large collections of source documents (leaks, scraps, archives).

+**2012:** First prototype of the idea involved collection of source documents [talking to each-other](https://web.archive.org/web/20201229143041/http://thesponge.eu/index.php?idT=3&idC=3&idRec=1181&recType=story).

+**2015:** A second a totally different approach involved the creation of a collaborative search tool called [Hoover](https://web.archive.org/web/20201229142931/http://thesponge.eu/index.php?idT=3&idC=3&idRec=1196&recType=story).

+**2016:** The search tool really took a production role in the context of the EIC network, responding to the need to shelter investigative work on leaked documents and protecting the whistleblower of [Football Leaks](https://web.archive.org/web/20210129082633/https://eic.network/projects/football-leaks-continues).
+Soon enough it has matured into a reliable search tool, co-owned and co-managed by investigative journalists in more than a dozen European media.

+Even before facilitating more than 100 journalists to collaboratively search documents, there was the realisation that they would lack a place to exchange information and to co-create a knowledge base.
+That’s how Liquid kicked off.
+Besides the indexing and searching of archives, the bundle added a shared knowledge base, chat, file sharing, pads and annotations, all wrapped up behind a 2FA for more secretive types of work.

+**2017:** The prototype bundle won a [Google innovation grant](https://newsinitiative.withgoogle.com/dnifund/insights/liquid-investigations-helping-journalists-collaborate-safely-scale/) and started to be used in production.

+**Since 2018:** It is in use or has been used by the following media organizations (and not only): VG, Politiken, Der Spiegel, Mediapart, NRC, Standaard, Le Soir, Expresso, L’Espresso, infoLibre, RTS, Tamedia, theblacksea.eu, Nacional, Reuters, Bloomberg, The Sunday Times, Toronto Star.

 ## Installation